Lastique/std-cxx-proposals/extended-offsetof/extended-offsetof.md

 };
 ```

 While that unifies access to all fields of the structures, this also adds a lot of verbosity to the structures' definition.
-Adding, removing or modifying any member of the base structures also requires similar modifications to all containing structures.
+Adding, removing, or modifying any member of the base structures also requires similar modifications to all containing structures.
 This is much more tedious and error prone than the original code that used inheritance.
-The author is also convinced that the original code is a more appropriate design choice from the standpoint of semantic relations between the classes - each derived class is a specialization and extension of its base classes.
+The author is also convinced that the original code is a more appropriate design choice from the standpoint of semantic relations between the classes, as each derived class is a specialization and extension of its base classes.

 #### 2.1.1.1.
 Aren't standard-layout classes required for inter-process communication anyway?

 The short answer to that question is no, they are not required.
 As long as the programs exchanging data are built with compilers that implement the same ABI specification, or different ABI specifications that are compatible with regard to types' representation, these programs shall be compatible.
 This guarantee is given by the ABI specification, not by the C++ standard.
 The standard-layout property by itself does not guarantee binary compatibility, nor is it a required precondition for one.
 What standard-layout offers is a set of restrictions on C++ types so that they are compatible, on the language level, with a similar structure in another language (primarilly, the C language), provided that ABI specifications for the two languages are compatible.
 However, when compatibility with languages other than C++ is not required, the restrictions imposed by a standard-layout class can be too limiting.
 Even when the two processes comply with different ABIs that are not fully compatible, there can be a less restricted subset of C++ features that can be used portably.

-The existing practice on most current platforms is that there is one C++ ABI specification per target architecture that is supported by all or most compilers on the platform.
-One notable exception is Windows, where there are two ABIs commonly used: Microsoft's (supported by MSVC, Intel compiler, clang-cl) and GCC (supported by MinGW, MinGW-w64, clang).
+The existing practice on most current platforms is that there is one C++ ABI specification per target architecture that is supported by most or all compilers on the platform.
+One notable exception is Windows, where there are two commonly used ABIs: Microsoft's (supported by MSVC, Intel compiler, clang-cl) and GCC (supported by MinGW, MinGW-w64, clang).
 While different, these ABIs are still very compatible with regard to types' representation: all fundamental types, enums, and simple structures like `A`, `B` and `C` defined in this proposal, are compatible.
-On the other hand, even the structure as simple as `A` could not have been used for data exchange if the two ABIs defined their `int` representation differently.
+On the other hand, even a structure as simple as `A` could not have been used for data exchange if the two ABIs defined their `int` representation differently.

 It should also be noted that the programs that use C++ structures directly for data exchange are often parts of the same framework and are compiled by the same compiler, thus eliminating any potential ABI incompatibility.
 When data exchange is supposed to be carried out with external parties, it is normal to expect a more formal description of the exchange protocol that does not include any C/C++ structures.